U.S. to withdraw some Baghdad embassy staff as tensions with Iran and its allies spike

 The decision comes as the Trump administration is increasing pressure on Iran and its allies in Iraq ahead of the political transition in Washington.
 President Elect Joe Biden is expected to move toward reviving a landmark nuclear deal between Iran and world powers that had offered Iran financial relief in return for limiting nuclear activities.

+Tensions spiked across the Middle East on Friday after a prominent Iranian nuclear scientist, Mohsen Fakhrizadeh, was killed in a targeted attack in Tehran.
+Iranian officials have blamed Israel for the killing, raising the possibility that Iran or its proxies might retaliate against Western targets.

-Secretary of State Mike Pompeo has used the threat of a full embassy withdrawal in pressuring Iraqi Prime Minister Mustafa al-Kadhimi to escalate his government’s crackdown on Iranian-backed militias in Iraq.
+In Iraq, Secretary of State Mike Pompeo has used the threat of a full embassy withdrawal in pressuring Iraqi Prime Minister Mustafa al-Kadhimi to escalate his government’s crackdown on Iranian-backed militias in Iraq.
 The militias have repeatedly fired rockets at diplomatic and military sites used by Americans over the past year.

+The U.S. began to reduce its embassy staffing in May, 2019, ordering “non-emergency” government employees to leave Iraq because of the danger posed by rocket attacks.
+Since then, diplomatic facilities have operated with a smaller staff.

 As tensions soared last year between the U.S. and Iranian-backed militias, the armed groups besieged the embassy for two days in December.
 Shortly after, President Trump ordered the drone strike that killed Soleimani and his closest Iraqi ally, militia leader Abu Mahdi al-Muhandis, risking a further escalation.